 "We would request to open the border legally; formal visas should be provided and there should be other facilities for traveling too.
 During President Ghani's Campaign, our elders discussed this issue and he promised to solve this issue for us."
-[P53, 35 years old, Male, Shopkeeper, Dand Patan, Paktia]
+[P53, 35 years old, Male, 14 years of education, Shopkeeper, Pashtun (Zazai), Self-Employed, Dand Patan, Paktia]